zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 2. Configure the necessary IAM permissions
 3. Set up the SageMaker pipeline as the target

+{% hint style="info" %}
+If you run the same pipeline with a schedule multiple times, the existing schedule will be updated with the new settings rather than creating a new schedule.
+This allows you to modify schedules by simply running the pipeline again with new schedule parameters.
+{% endhint %}

 #### Required IAM Permissions

 When using scheduled pipelines, you need to ensure your IAM role has the correct permissions and trust relationships.
 Here's a detailed breakdown of why each permission is needed: